Bryan1337/gpt-browser-api-stub/README.md

 Copy the .env.example file to .env and fill in the values

-- `ACCESS_TOKEN` you can find this by navigating to https://chat.openai.com/api/auth/session and copying the `accessToken` value from the JSON object.
 - `USER_PHONE_ID` the phone number you want to run the whatsapp bot from.
 When running this for the first time you'll see some QR codes in the console.
 You can scan these using a couple methods:
 	- Using an actual phone which runs whatsapp and has the actual number linked to it
 	- Using a virtual environment which you can use to emulate a virtual camera and scan the QR codes using the virtual camera